SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjVTheory/ObjVTheory.md

 ![Instances of `Workstation` have two values: their names and their next node.](figures/Ref-Instances.pdf width=60&label=fig:Ref-Instances)

-In addition we note that an object has a pointer to its class.
-As we will see when we discuss inheritance later on, every object possesses an instance variable class \(inherited from `Object`\) that points to its class.
+In addition, we note that an object has a pointer to its class.
+As we will see when we discuss inheritance later on, every object possesses an instance variable class (inherited from `Object`) that points to its class.

 Note that this management of a class instance variable defined in `Object` is specific to the model.